filecoin-project/lotus/documentation/en/cli-lotus.md

-   decode           decode various types encode           encode various types disputer         interact with the window post disputer help, h          Shows a list of commands or help for one command
+   decode           decode various types encode           encode various types disputer         interact with the window post disputer prune            prune the stored chain state and perform garbage collection help, h          Shows a list of commands or help for one command

 OPTIONS: